claranet/terraform-signalfx-detectors/docs/scripts.md

 ## Scripts

-This repo contains multiple scripts to automate some tasks performed by the CI, the developper or even the user.
+This repository contains multiple scripts to automate some tasks performed by the CI, the developer or even the user.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->